rocklass/realmeet/README.md

 The app is designed using **Clean Architecture** with **modularization**.
 It consists of the following components:

 - **Core modules**: Shared utilities, network, and data handling code.
-- **Feature modules**: Separate modules for each feature, ensuring scalability and maintainability (one module for each layer of the clean architecture, domain module are pure Kotlin modules without dependency to the Android framework).
+- **Feature modules**: Separate modules for each feature, ensuring scalability and maintainability, one module for each layer of the clean architecture:
+1. **Domain Layer**: Contains business logic and use cases (pure Kotlin modules without dependency to the Android framework).
+2. **Data Layer**: Handles data operations, such as network calls.
+3. **UI Layer**: Responsible for the user interface, built using Jetpack Compose.

+Additionally, I’ve implemented a small **design system** to create reusable UI components.
+This design system ensures consistency across the app’s interface and allows easy scaling of UI elements while maintaining uniformity.

 ## What is missing for the MVP?